locus-search/datasource-sdk/README.md

 Common examples include Stack Exchange, Wikipedia, YouTube, or custom knowledge bases.

+### Client Plugins

+Client plugins provide custom implementations for interacting with Locus services.

+### Store Plugins

+Store plugins provide custom storage backend implementations for persisting Locus data.

-## Contributing Data Sources
+## Contributing Plugins

-The official implementations of this SDK are maintained in the [`datasource-implementations`](https://github.com/locus-search/datasource-implementations) repository, which contains data sources used in the private Locus core software.
+The official implementations of this SDK are maintained in separate repositories for each plugin type.

-### Creating a New Data Source
+### Creating a New Plugin

-If you wish to contribute a new data source to Locus:
+If you wish to contribute a new plugin to Locus:

+1. **Choose your plugin type**: Determine if you're creating a DataSource, Client, or Store plugin
-1. **Start with the template**: Use the [`datasource-template`](https://github.com/locus-search/datasource-template) repository to create your implementation
+2. **Start with the appropriate template**: Use the relevant template repository for your plugin type
-2. **Build your integration**: Implement the `DataSource` interface following best practices (see below)
+3. **Build your integration**: Implement the required interface following best practices (see below)
-3. **Submit for review**: Open a pull request on the [`datasource-implementations`](https://github.com/locus-search/datasource-implementations) repository
+4. **Submit for review**: Open a pull request on the appropriate implementations repository

 ### Acceptance Criteria